kubermatic/docs/content/monitoring/customization/_index.en.md

 ### Scraping Configs

-Custom scraping configs can be specified by adding the corresponding entries beneth the `clusterNamespacePrometheus.scrapingConfigs` key in the values.yaml:
+Custom scraping configs can be specified by adding the corresponding entries beneath the `clusterNamespacePrometheus.scrapingConfigs` key in the `values.yaml`:

 ```yaml
 clusterNamespacePrometheus: